-We can prevent Deadlock by eliminating any of the above four condition.
+We can prevent a Deadlock by eliminating any of the above four conditions.

-It is not possible to dis-satisfy the mutual exclusion because some resources, such as the tap drive and printer, are inherently non-shareable.
+Eliminate Mutual Exclusion: It is not possible to dis-satisfy the mutual exclusion because some resources, such as the tape drive and printer, are inherently non-shareable.

-Preempt resources from process when resources required by other high priority process.
+Eliminate No Preemption : Preempt resources from the process when resources are required by other high-priority processes.

-For Example, if P1 process is allocated R5 resources, now next time if P1 ask for R4, R3 lesser than R5 such request will not be granted, only request for resources more than R5 will be granted.
+Eliminate Circular Wait : Each resource will be assigned a numerical number.
+A process can request the resources to increase/decrease. order of numbering.
+For Example, if the P1 process is allocated R5 resources, now next time if P1 asks for R4, R3 lesser than R5 such a request will not be granted, only a request for resources more than R5 will be granted.

-Bankers’s Algorithm is resource allocation and deadlock avoidance algorithm which test all the request made by processes for resources, it check for safe state, if after granting request system remains in the safe state it allows the request and if their is no safe state it don’t allow the request made by the process.
+Bankers’s Algorithm is a resource allocation and deadlock avoidance algorithm which test all the request made by processes for resources, it checks for the safe state, and after granting a request system remains in the safe state it allows the request, and if there is no safe state it doesn’t allow the request made by the process.